kubernetes/enhancements/keps/sig-node/2625-cpumanager-policies-thread-placement/README.md

 ## Summary

-We propose a change in cpumanager to make the behaviour of latency-sensitive applications more predictable when running on SMT-enabled systems.
+We propose a change in CPUManager to make the behaviour of latency-sensitive applications more predictable when running on SMT-enabled systems.

 ## Motivation

-Latency-sensitive applications want to have exclusive CPU allocation to enable performance isolation and to meet their latency requirements.
+Latency-sensitive applications want to have exclusive CPU allocation to enable better isolation to meet application's latency and performance requirements.
-The static policy of the cpumanager already allows to prevent virtual CPU sharing.
+The static policy of the CPUManager already allows to prevent virtual CPU sharing.
 However, for some classes of these latency-sensitive applications running on simultaneous multithreading (SMT) enabled system, it is also beneficial to consider thread-level allocation, to avoid physical CPU sharing and prevent possible interferences caused by noisy neighborhoods.

 ### Goals

 * Prevent workloads from requesting cores that don't consume a full CPU by rejecting them.
-  This guarantees that no physical core is shared among different containers, which improves cache efficiency and mitigates the noisy neighbours problem.
+  This guarantees that no physical core is shared among different containers, which improves cache efficiency and mitigates the interference with other workloads that can consume resources of the same physical core, e.g. first level caches.

 ## Proposal